joshgerdes/jekyll-uno/_posts/2023-07-28-Entra-ID-login-to-a-CIS-Hardened-Linux-Azure-Virtual-Machine.md

     type                 = "AADSSHLoginForLinux" # For Windows VMs: AADLoginForWindows type_handler_version = "1.0"                 # There may be a more recent version
     }

+##### Install using PowerShell

+To install the AADLogin extension to a Linux Virtual Machine in Microsoft Azure using PowerShell, you can follow these steps:

+1. Open PowerShell on your local machine, or [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview?WT.mc_id=AZ-MVP-5004796){:target="_blank"}.

+    Connect-AzAccount
+    Select-AzSubscription -SubscriptionName "Your Subscription Name"
+    $vm = Get-AzVM -ResourceGroupName "Your Resource Group Name" -Name "Your VM Name" Set-AzVMExtension -ResourceGroupName $vm.ResourceGroupName -VMName $vm.Name -Name "AADLoginForLinux" -Publisher "Microsoft.Azure.ActiveDirectory.LinuxSSH" -Type "AADLoginForLinux" -TypeHandlerVersion "1.0"

 ### Login to Virtual Machine